Please see a list below of policies in response to Covid-19.

 - Children to be grouped by age and maximum group sized will be determined by government guidelines at time of operation.
 Company staff to children ratios will continue to be adhered to.

 - Staff to wear PPE where professionally appropriate and should always use protective gloves when setting up signage and other camp materials.

 - Maximum capacity to be implemented as agreed with venues and Government guidelines.

-- Children will eat lunch in their age groups, socially distanced.
-Where possible children can enjoy their lunch outdoors.
+- Children will eat lunch in their age groups bubbles, Where possible children can enjoy their lunch outdoors.
 If indoors they will do so whilst maintaining social distance.

 - Hand sanitizer will be readily available including at registration and sign in points.
 All children will be encouraged to use hand sanitizer before and after eating as well as washing hands throughout the day.